testorg-original/.github/profile/README.md

 ### [hub admins]

-At some point hub admins would be advised to do a find and replace to the new org name in their hubs.
+- At some point hub admins would be advised to do a find and replace to the new org name in their hubs.
+- It might also be a good idea to find and replace instances of `Infectious Disease Modeling Hubs` also.
+- Remotes need to be changed too to the correct org name.